Codevek/chess/readme.md

-it's a basic js chess-engine
+it's a basic js chess-engine which consists all chess methods in the game.js.
+Nd having all pieces movement inside moves directory inside src